COSMOS-CTC-Cambridge/damtp-research-programming/modules/optimisation.md

 -   Recall the triple for-loop in the Laplacian above?
 It was the hot spot.
 -   We'll forget about the other bits for now (we could not optimise the FFTs anyway)
+-   TODO!!! add a pre-example either with striding or wrong-order-loops (if they bad inpython, that is)

 ``` {.python}
   import numpy